mlcommons/logging/mlperf_logging/compliance_checker/README.md

     python -m mlperf_logging.compliance_checker [--config YAML] [--ruleset MLPERF_EDITION] FILENAME

-By default, 0.7.0 edition rules are used and the default config is set to `0.7.0/common.yaml`.
+By default, 1.0.0 edition rules are used and the default config is set to `1.0.0/common.yaml`.
 This config will check all common keys and enqueue benchmark specific config to be checked as well.
+Old editions, still supported are 0.7.0 amd 0.6.0

 Prints `SUCCESS` when no issues were found.
 Otherwise will print error details.